AdguardTeam/AdGuardDNSClient/README.md

 Also, there is a sample configuration file `config.dist.yaml`.

 [`doc/configuration.md`]: doc/configuration.md

+## <a href="#exit-codes" id="exit-codes" name="exit-codes">Exit codes</a>

+There are a bunch of different error codes that may appear under different error
+conditions:

+- `0`: AdGuardDNSClient successfully finished and exited, no errors.

+- `1`: Internal error, most probably misconfiguration.

+- `2`: Bad command-line argument.

 <!-- TODO(e.burkov): Add a few paragraphs about checking the operability. -->